 The interior was designed as the spatial inverse of the plaza, with a "grove" of bamboo growing in white rectangular planters set in the centre.
 The bamboo fronds grow up towards the upper storey, through a square hole carved through the floor.

-There is also a screen of bamboo wrapping the exterior of building, visible through wrap-around glazing that wraps the lower section of the walls.
+There is also a screen of bamboo planted around the exterior of building, visible through wrap-around glazing on the lower section of the walls.

 Daylight enters the building via a grid of pyramidal skylights set into the roof.
 There are also strip-shaped skylights, which illuminate a pair of stone staircases leading up to the first floor.

 Entirely surrounded by the stone-glass, the first-floor offers a view down over the bamboo.
 It is furnished with wooden display tables arranged around the atrium.